-Cavanagh Heart Center’s vascular team members are experts in the diagnosis and treatment of carotid blockages to prevent strokes.
+The vascular experts at Banner – University Medical Center Phoenix's Cavanagh Heart Center are experts in the diagnosis and treatment of carotid blockages to prevent strokes.

-Cavanagh Heart Center, part of Banner Good Samaritan Medical Center, is one of only three medical centers in the metro Phoenix area approved by the Joint Commission to treat acute strokes.
+Cavanagh Heart Center, part of Banner – University Medical Center Phoenix, is one of only a few medical centers in the metro Phoenix area approved by the Joint Commission to treat acute strokes.

 Cavanagh Heart Center vascular surgeons participate in research and clinical trials while educating future as well as current vascular surgeons from other hospitals.

 What is a carotid blockage?